dougbutner/web-4/README.md

 ___
 # Geo-Social Systems: Geotribes + Geodomains

-The geo-social systems apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and more.
+Geodomains house **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and more.
 Web 4 can also be used by organizations so employees can have a direct say in the actions and direction of their companies and non-profits.

 Collaborative geo-social systems are always happening everywhere humans live.
 Currently, we are collectively deciding what direction we should be moving as a society, from representative governments, to social media.
 However, human growth in the past few centuries has been focused on technological improvements rather than social improvements.
 [3] To harness the power of the information age for the collaboration of humans, web 4 should be used to enhance, introduce, and replace current structures that organize our societies.